Friday, June 25, 1971

 About the Song:

-One of rock’s most celebrated anthems kicks off by singer Roger Daltrey’s iconic blood-curdling wail, “considered one of the best on any rock song.”
+One of the most “stirring, cataclysmic rock & roll anthems” SS kicks off with singer Roger Daltrey’s iconic blood-curdling wail, “considered one of the best on any rock song.”
 SF There is an uprising in the first verse, those in power are overthrown in the second verse, and then, in the end, the new regime is just like the old one (signified by the classic lyric “meet the new boss, same as the old boss”).
 SF Interestingly, the title never appears in the lyrics, although there is the line “we don’t get fooled again.”

 When the song was released as a single, it was edited down from its album running time of 8:30 to 3:35.
 Daltrey told Uncut magazine, “I hated it when they chopped it down…After that we started to lose interest in singles because they’d cut them to bits.
 We thought, ‘What’s the point?
 Our music’s evolved past the three-minute barrier and if they can’t accommodate that we’re just gonna have to live on albums.’”
 SF